tool-buddy/toolbuddy-net-generator/content/about-me/_index.md

 images:
   - images/social.webp
 ---
 Over the years, I have contributed to a wide variety of projects across diverse environments and technologies.
-My experience includes the following:
+My experience includes:

 * Serving as a developer, lead developer, and Unity instructor
 * Working in small startups and as a solo developer
-* Taking on roles in gameplay and tools development
+* Taking on roles in R&D, gameplay development, and tool development
 * Participating in LiveOps games and prototyping new games
 * Developing for web, desktop, and mobile/AR platforms

 I began my career in Facebook game development.
 After several years, I partnered with a game designer to develop a prototype for an indie 3D racing game in Unity.
 Unfortunately, due to insufficient funding, this prototype did not progress to a full release.
 However, this experience led me to the creation of Unity assets.

-Under the name ToolBuddy, I publish Unity assets covering various areas such as automatic code optimizatin and procedural 3D model generation.
+Under the name ToolBuddy, I publish Unity assets covering various areas such as automatic code optimization and procedural 3D model generation.
 These assets achieve an average rating of 4.8 out of 5.
 I also work as a freelancer in game and tool development, and teach Unity game development at ISART Digital Paris.